 Convert Photoshop to JPG using cURL Commands

-The Aspose.Imaging Cloud is developed according to REST architecture, so we can easily access the API via command line terminal on any platform and fulfill our requirements.
-So as a pre-requisite, first we need to generate a JWT access token (based on client credentials) using following command.
+As the Aspose.Imaging Cloud is developed according to REST architecture, so we can easily access the API via cURL commands via command line terminal (on any platform).
+Now as as a prerequisite, we need to first generate a JWT access token (based on client credentials) using the following command.

 curl -v "https://api.aspose.cloud/connect/token" \ -X POST \ -d "grant_type=client_credentials&client_id=bb959721-5780-4be6-be35-ff5c3a6aa4a2&client_secret=4d84d5f6584160cbd91dba1fe145db14" \ -H "Content-Type: application/x-www-form-urlencoded" \ -H "Accept: application/json"

-Once the JWT token is generation, please execute the following command to convert photoshop to jpg format.
+Once the JWT token is generated, please execute the following command to convert Photoshop to JPG format.

 curl -v -X GET "https://api.aspose.cloud/v3.0/imaging/source.psd/convert?format=jpg" \ -H "accept: application/json" \ -H "authorization: Bearer <JWT Token>" \ -o Resultant.jpg

-Nevertheless, the Product Documentation is an amazing source of information to learn about other exciting features offered by the API Lastly, in case you encoutner any issues while using the API, you may consider approaching us for a quick resolution via free product support forum.
+Nevertheless, the Product Documentation is an amazing source of information to learn other exciting features of the API.
+Lastly, in case you encounter any issue or you have any related query, please feel free to contact us for a quick resolution via free product support forum.